peterosterlund2/droidfish/README.md

 what to do if a player runs out of time.

 Time control changes take effect when a new game is started.

-## Playing strength

-For built-in engines (*Stockfish* and *CuckooChess*), it is possible to specify the playing strength in the *Engine Settings* section.
-The strength is specified as a percentage between 0% and 100%.
-You can specify the value either by dragging the slider, or by tapping the value and entering a new value in the dialog box.

-For *Stockfish* the actual strength used is an integer value between 0 and 20, so the specified percentage value is divided by 5 and rounded down to an integer.
-Even at 0 strength *Stockfish* plays at a level that may be too high for a beginner.

-For *CuckooChess* the specified percentage value is used without rounding and a smaller value causes the engine to make mistakes more often and to make bigger mistakes.
-At 0% strength the engine plays random legal moves so it should be usable also for an absolute beginner.

-Playing strength changes take effect the next time the engine starts to think about a move.

-The playing strength setting is only used in game playing mode.
-When the engine is in analysis mode, full strength is always used.

-**Note!** For non built-in engines, the *Playing Strength* setting has no effect.
-It may however be possible to set the engine strength by modifying some of the engine UCI options.

 ## Hash table size